 Alternative 2: Alternative 2 is similar to Alternative 1 but the bike lane width is reduced to 3.5 feet of asphalt.
 This is less than the typical minimum width of 4-feet but a 2-foot buffer remains.
 An alternate to this configuration could include a 4-foot wide bike lane with a reduced 18-inch wide buffer.
 An 8-foot wide pathway and 5-foot wide sidewalk are provided on either side and attached to the back of curb.
-The total width of this alternative is 60-feet which will fit within the available ROW but will still impact existing parking lots on the north and south sides of the roadway.
+This alternative also includes medians located at each intersection which widens the center turn lane to 15 feet.
+The total width of this alternative is 65-feet which will not fit within the available ROW and will impact existing parking lots on the north and south sides of the roadway.